-- .1 This Part specifies the requirements for the supply of imaging Equipment associated with the Traffic Management Systems.
-It also specifies installation requirements for Contracts that include installation of the Equipment.

-- .2 This part does not apply to;

-- (a) Video-based Traffic Signal vehicle or pedestrian detection systems used in lieu of other vehicle detection loops or pedestrian detectors and that only supply a detection input to a Traffic Signal Controller.

-- (b) Imaging equipment associated with Automatic Number Plate Recognition (ANPR) systems used for law enforcement purposes.

-- .3 This part shall be read in conjunction with the following Parts:

-- Part R60: Supply of ITS Equipment

-- Part R61: Installation of ITS Equipment

-- Part R62: Mains Power

-- Part R63: Telecommunications Network

-- Part R65: Telecommunications Enclosures

-- Part R70: Telecommunications Cabling

-- Part G20: Quality Systems

-- .4 Documents referenced in this Part are listed below:
+- 1.1 This Part specifies the requirements for the supply of imaging Equipment associated with the Traffic Management Systems.
+It also specifies installation requirements for Contracts that include installation of the Equipment - 1.2 This Part does not apply to: - a) Vide-based Traffic Signal vehicle or pedestrian detection systems used in lieu of other vehicle detection loops or pedestrian detectors and that only supply a detection input to a Traffic Signal Controller; or - b) Imaging equipment associated with Automatic Number Play Recognition (ANPR) systems used for law enforcement purposes. - 1.3 This Part shall be read in conjunction with the following Parts: - a) RD-ITS-D1 Design for Intelligent Transport System (ITS). - b) RD-ITS-S1 General Requirements for the Supply of ITS Equipment. - c) RD-ITS-S3 ITS Enclosures. - d) RD-ITS-C1 Installation and Integration of ITS Equipment. - e) RD-ITS-C2 Mains Power for Traffic management Equipment. - f) RD-ITS-C3 Telecommunication Cabling. - g) PC-QA1 Quality Management Requirements. - 1.4 Documents referenced in this Part are listed below: - a) AS/NZS 1170 Structural Design Actions. - b) AS/NZS 3000 Electrical installations (known as the Australian/New Zealand Wiring c) AS/NZS 3085.1 Telecommunications Installations - Administration of Communications

+Rules).

+Cabling Systems - Basic Requirements.
-AS1170 Structural Design Actions AS 3000 Electrical Installations (also referred to as the "Wiring Rules") AS 3085.1 Telecommunications installations - Administration of communications cabling systems - Basic requirement AS4806.1 Closed-Circuit Television (CCTV)-Management and Operation AS 9001 Quality Management Systems - Requirements AS/CA S009 Installation of Telecommunications Customer Cabling (Wiring Rules).
-Office of the Australian Information Commissioner - Guide to undertaking privacy impact assessments.
-Office of the Australian Information Commissioner - 10 steps to undertaking a privacy impact assessment (PIA).
-A National Approach to Closed Circuit Television - National Code of Practice for CCTV Systems for the Mass Passenger Transport Sector for Counter-Terrorism (Infrastructure Australia)

-.5 Equipment supplied under this Contract shall comply with applicable Australian Standards, or where no appropriate Australian Standard exists, the Equipment shall comply with the appropriate British Standard.

-- .6 The telecommunications equipment shall comply with relevant Australian Communications and Media Authority (ACMA) technical standards and requirements.
-Equipment requiring connection to telephone lines shall be ACMA approved and be labelled with the appropriate approval number. - .7 The following definitions apply:
+- d) AS 4806.1 Close-Circuit Television (CCTV) Part 1: Management and Operation. - e) AS 4806.2 Close-Circuit Television (CCTV) Part 2: Application guidelines. - f) AS/NZS ISO 9001 Quality Management Systems Requirements. - g) AS/CA S009 Installation of Telecommunications Customer Cabling (Wiring Rules). - h) Office of the Australian Information Commissioner Guide to Undertaking Privacy Impact Assessments. - i) Office of the Australian Information Commissioner 10 Steps to Undertaking a Privacy Impact Assessment (PIA). - j) A National Approach to Closed Circuit Television National Code of Practice for CCTV Systems for the Mass Passenger Transport Sector for Counter-Terrorism (Infrastructure Australia). - 1.5 Equipment supplied under this Contract shall comply with applicable Australian Standards, or where no appropriate Australian Standard exists, the Equipment shall comply with the appropriate British Standard. - 1.6 The telecommunications equipment shall comply with relevant Australian Communications and Media Authority (ACMA) technical standards and requirements.
+Equipment requiring connection to telephone lines shall be ACMA approved and be labelled with the appropriate approval number.

-"Imaging Equipment" means the lens, camera, housing, Pan-Tilt unit, mounts, pole, field cabinet, transmitters, receivers, associated cabling and any other Equipment and works necessary to operate as intended;

-"Electrical Legislation" means the Electricity Act 1994 and associated Amendments and Regulations and Electrical Safety Act 2002 and associated Amendments, Regulations and Codes of Practice;

-"Image Quality" means parameters of image information, such as resolution, colour, contrast, and image refresh rate.

-"TMC" means the Principal's Traffic Management Centre and any subsidiary or backup Traffic Management Centre.

-"ONVIF" means Open Network Video Interchange Forum, an industry forum that has agreed on a set of global, open standards for interoperability between IP-based physical security products.

-"PIA" means Privacy Impact Assessment, a process of assessing the impact of a project on individuals' privacy and making recommendations for managing, minimising or eliminating privacy impacts.

-2. QUALITY REQUIREMENTS
+Definitions

+1.7 The following definitions apply to terms used in this Part:

+Normal Normal Electrical Legislation The Electricity Act 1994 and associated Amendments and Regulations and Electrical Safety Act 2002 and associated Amendments, Regulations and Codes of Practice.
+Image Quality Parameters of image information, such as resolution, colour, contrast, and image refresh rate.
+Imaging Equipment The lens, camera, housing, Pan-Tilt unit, mounts, pole, field cabinet, transmitters, receivers, associated cabling and any other Equipment and works necessary to operate as intended.
+ONVIF Open Network Video Interchange Forum.
+An industry forum that has agreed on a set of global, open standards for interoperability between IP-based physical security products.
+PIA Privacy Impact Assessment.
+A process of assessing the impact of a project on individual's privacy and making recommendations for managing, minimising or eliminating privacy impacts.
+SLS Serviceability Limit State TMC Traffic Management Centre (Norwood unless stated otherwise)

+2 Quality Requirements